His face lit up with laughter, his eyes dancing as he eagerly tried to climb up and bring the story closer and closer to himself.

 I shed a tear that busy, messy Saturday because after months of work we had a normal family outing.
 My boys joined in with the group games and songs, they came home and told their grandparents about their grand adventures,and went to bed with smiles on their faces.

 The library has become a safe space.
-When your child has an invisible condition, the safety, the ability to sit and watch your child, and i some cases your own, world expand even slightly is such a monumental victory wrapped up in such an inconsequential package to the unknowing eye, that you want to shout it from the rooftops.
+When your child has an invisible condition, the safety, the ability to sit and watch your child’s, and in some cases your own, world expand even slightly is such a monumental victory wrapped up in such an inconsequential package to the unknowing eye, that you want to shout it from the rooftops.

 Yet, it still begs the question,how many in those scenarios, see the child who has overcome and how many see a child taking away from their experience.
 How do we change